NSPCA: Awards

-In 2012 The Executive Director of the NSPCA, Marcelle Meredith was the winner in the Eco-Angel award category of the Enviropaedia Eco-Logic Awards.
+In 2012, then-Executive Director of the NSPCA, Marcelle Meredith, was the winner in the Eco-Angel award category of the Enviropaedia Eco-Logic Awards.
 In the same year, she received the Humane Society International Award for Extraordinary Commitment and Achievement recognizing an individual animal protectionist (particularly those from developing countries) whose hard work and compassion have led him or her to exceptional levels of bravery and self-sacrifice in striving to mitigate and prevent the suffering of animals from neglect, cruelty and exploitation.

 In 2015, Meredith was awarded the Jeannette McDermott award for animal welfare.
 The award was created in Canada by the World Animal Protection in 1996 "in recognition of someone’s life devoted to animal welfare."
 Dominique Bellemare, Chairman of WAP Canada stated: "Marcelle has done amazing work for the past decade and for the cause of animal welfare.
 She has used her years on the international platform to advance the cause of animal welfare in Africa.
 I thank her profusely for all her work and dedication."
 In the same year, Grace De Lange, a Senior Inspector working in the Farm Animal Protection Unit of the NSPCA, was awarded the Medal of Heroism Award at the Annual Leadership for Women in Law Enforcement Conference.

-In 2016 the Vice Chairperson of the NSPCA, Dr Jane Marston‚ won the Annual Women in Law Enforcement Award at the Indaba Hotel outside Johannesburg, South Africa.
-Marston has been the NSPCA's pro bono lawyer since 1997 and have been assisting the NSPCA on all cases through representation and preparation‚ and obtaining Senior Counsel to become involved.
-In the same year the NSPCA won gold for its anti dogfighting campaign "Start a Dog Fight" at the Assegai Integrated Marketing Awards.
+In 2016, then-Vice Chairperson of the NSPCA, Dr Jane Marston‚ won the Annual Women in Law Enforcement Award at the Indaba Hotel outside Johannesburg, South Africa.
+Marston has been the NSPCA's pro bono lawyer since 1997 and has been assisting the NSPCA on all cases through representation and preparation‚ and obtaining Senior Counsel to become involved.
+In the same year the NSPCA won gold for its anti-dogfighting campaign "Start a Dog Fight" at the Assegai Integrated Marketing Awards.
 The aim of the campaign was to bring about awareness of the seriousness of dogfighting in South Africa.
 The campaign was steered by Grey Advertising.
-The Executive Director of the NSPCA, Marcelle Meredith, also received the Livestock Welfare Coordinating Committee award in recognition of her exceptional services to livestock welfare over decades.
+Marcelle Meredith, also received the Livestock Welfare Coordinating Committee award in recognition of her exceptional services to livestock welfare over the decades.